 (3-15-22)

 02. Reciprocity.
 The Director may enter into an informal reciprocal agreement with any other state or states that has or have similar voluntary registration policies.
-Under such agreement, the registered servicemen and the registered service agencies of the states party to the reciprocal agreement are granted full reciprocal authority, including reciprocal recognition of certification of standards and testing equipment, in all states party to such agreement.
+Under such agreement, the registered servicemen and the registered service agencies of the state’s party to the reciprocal agreement are granted full reciprocal authority, including reciprocal recognition of certification of standards and testing equipment, in all states party to such agreement.
 (3-15-22)

 03. Voluntary Registration.
 An individual or agency may apply for voluntary registration to service weighing devices or measuring devices on an application form supplied by the Director.
 Said form, duly signed and witnessed, must include certification by the applicant that the individual or agency is fully qualified to install, service, repair, or recondition whatever devices for the service of which competence is being registered; has in possession, or available for use, all necessary testing equipment and standards; and has full knowledge of all appropriate weights and measures laws, orders, rules and regulations.
 An applicant must also submit appropriate evidence or references as to qualifications.
 (3-15-22)